 I am a human geographer working to understand the interactions between natural resource use and the social and economic well being of rural communities.
-One of my priorities is understanding rural institutions and their evolution.
+My primary research interest is in rural institutions and their evolution.
+In my research approach, I prioritize collaborative and constructive projects as well as graduate training.
 I am a faculty member in Montana State University's Earth Science Department where I hold a joint appointment with the Montana Institute on Ecosystems.

 Geographically, I have expertise in the U.S. West, including the Intermountain West and Northern Great Plains, and New Zealand.